Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Saving the Subscription Object

-The `sendSubscriptionToServer()` is a stub that you have to implement depending on your setup.
-You can call `subscription.toJSON()` on the subscription object to retrieve the endpoint and keys as strings.
-This you can save to your server, to send a user notifications later on.
-The example outputs the JSON to the page, so you can copy it to `server.js`.
+The `sendSubscriptionToServer()`{:.js} function is a stub that you have to implement depending on your server.
+You can call `subscription.toJSON()`{:.js} on the subscription object to retrieve the endpoint and keys as strings.
+You have to save the subscription to send the user notifications later on.
+The example writes the JSON to the page itself, so you can copy it to `server.js`{:.bash}.

 ``` js
 function sendSubscriptionToServer(subscription) {